pasever/burger/README.md

 * Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger gets moved to the right side of the page.

+* Each burger is the served area has a `Clear it!` button.
+When the user clicks it, the burger order gets removed from the page and from the database.

 * Application stores every burger in a database, whether devoured or not.

 ### Tools Used